OVERVIEW

 You will be provided with 7 breakfasts.
 If you have any food allergies or intolerances, please let us know at the time of booking so we can let your hosts know.
 Should you have severe food allergies, it’s always worth bringing a few of your own snacks with you.

 Many of the accommodations have their own restaurant, which serves regional dishes using local ingredients.
 Although dinners aren’t included in this tour, dinners can be included each evening as a supplement if you wish.
 Lunches can be purchased locally.
 This is a great part of the experience.
-You can either order lunch from your accommodation or buy local cheeses and meats along with a wide variety of different breads you will find along the Camino.
+You can either order lunch from your accommodation, or buy local cheeses and meats along with a wide variety of different breads you will find along the Camino.

 FITNESS GUIDE